JRRS1982/TutorialProjects/reactRedux/videos/README.md

 This is a video search project that comes from Stephen Griders React with Redux 2020 tutorial, starting on chapter 11.

+There will be a page with a SearchBar, VideoDetail, VideoList adn VideoItem rendered on it.

+- SearchBar: where user input is gathered
+- VideoList: where a list of videos is displayed - the response to the videos returned by the YouTube API.
+- VideoItem: an item within the VideoList.
+- VideoDetail: detail about the selected video.

 #### Acceptance Criteria

 Given i have entered a term into the applications search bar